-orifices identified by lipid leakage were obliterated.
+For both patient groups, factors such as age, gender, cyst count, cyst size, cyst location, and whether the cysts were primary or recurrent were analyzed.
+In the BLT group, all visible orifices identified by lipid leakage were obliterated.
 Postoperative bile drainage volumes were recorded in the patients' files, and drains were removed once no further drainage was observed.
 Drainage persisting for less than 10 days was classified as temporary bile leakage, whereas drainage extending beyond 10 days was categorized as a BF.
-Furthermore, within the BF group, patients with less than 100 cc of drainage received conservative management, while those with drainage exceeding 100 cc were treated through endoscopic retrograde cholangiopancreatography (ERCP).
+Furthermore, within the BF group, patients with less than 100 cc of drainage received conservative management, while those with 100 through drainage exceeding cc treated endoscopic retrograde were cholangiopancreatography (ERCP).

-The patients who underwent surgeries, such as pericystectomy, hepatectomy, biliary duct drainage surgeries (T-tube or choledochoduodenostomy), were excluded from the study.
+The patients who underwent surgeries such as pericystectomy, hepatectomy, biliary duct drainage surgeries (T-tube or choledochoduodenostomy) were excluded from the study.
 The patient selection and exclusion process is illustrated in the flow diagram in Figure 1.